ashita13/CSIT121/README.md

 This program can add, search projects and search for roles according to the organization involved in each project.

-Run this program on terminal: python3 A1.py
+Run this program on bash terminal: python3 A1.py